Carol254/userPanel/README.md

 ### Employee Leave Details
 ![Employee Leave Details](screenshots/screenshot_4.png)

-*This screenshot displays the employee leave details page.*
+*This screenshot displays the employee leave details page.The admin can change the leave status*